API reference#

 The string literal tokenization functions support tokenizing string literals or

-constexpr character arrays (constexpr const char[]
+constexpr character arrays (constexpr const char[]).
+In GCC and Clang, the

-variable and __PRETTY_FUNCTION__
+special __func__ variable and __PRETTY_FUNCTION__ extension are declared

-in C++ instead of the standard static const
+as static constexpr char[] in C++ instead of the standard static const

-.
-This means that __func__
+char[].
+This means that __func__ and __PRETTY_FUNCTION__ can be

 tokenized while compiling C++ with GCC or Clang.